JacksonMorton/Springsteen-Analysis/README.md

 # Springsteen-Analysis

-This project in analysis of Springsteen songwriting over time.
+This project is analysis of Springsteen songwriting over time.
 I collected lyrics data from brucespringsteen.net and Wikipedia using a combination of a data scraper and manual labor.

 My analysis divided into two sections:
     (1) structural changes over time and